 Section 4(e) of the FPA provides that any license issued by the Commission for a project within a federal reservation shall be subject to and contain such conditions as the Secretary of the responsible federal land management agency deems necessary for the adequate protection and use of the reservation.
 On May 23, 2017, Interior, on behalf of the Bureau of Indian Affairs (BIA), requested to reserve authority under section 4(e) of the FPA.
 On July 17, 2017, the Commission issued a request for additional information to clarify the federal reservation for which the reservation of authority applied.
-On August 11, 2017, the BIA replied stating that the boundaries of the Penobscot Reservation and the Penobscot Indian Nation's hunting, fishing, and gathering rights in the waters of the Penobscot River are currently the subject of federal court litigation.
-Because the outcome of the litigation is unknown, the BIA chose to reserve section 4(e) authority for "any tribal lands embraced within federal reservations and within the project boundary."
+On August 11, 2017, BIA replied stating that the boundaries of the Penobscot Reservation and the Penobscot Indian Nation's hunting, fishing, and gathering rights in the waters of the Penobscot River are currently the subject of federal court litigation.
+On September 23, 2017, BIA provided additional information and indicated that the Penobscot Indian Nation may own the bed of the Penobscot River in fee simple, having never ceded the rights to the bed in treaties with the state (Roy, 2014).
+We make no claims about the validity of the study provided by BIA; ownership of the river bed is contested, as described in BIA's comments filed on August 11, 2017.
+However, as a general matter, we note that lands owned in fee simple by a tribe without federal property interest do not constitute a federal reservation under section 4(e) of the FPA.
+Rather, such lands are treated similarly to other privately-owned lands.8